 On completion of the course you should expect to:

 In line with the ethos of our full-time courses, full attendance is expected of all modules as well as the Intensive Weeks.

 We will begin auditioning for Jan 2019 entry in April 2018.
 Please fill out the contact form on the left-hand side of this page and we will then be in touch when we have confirmed audition dates.
 Auditions are held throughout the year until the course is full (usually around November).
 They cost £10 which must be paid in advance to confirm your slot.
 Please note this is a non-refundable fee.

-For your audition, you will need to prepare a contemporary piece from the last 50 years of no longer than two minutes duration.
+For your audition, you will need to prepare a contemporary piece ideally from the last 30 years of no longer than two minutes duration

 This is a practical, part-time acting course suitable for people who:

 The following dates (for the 2018 course) are indicative and given as a guideline only.
 Dates for the 2019 course will be available shortly:

 Term 1: Improvisation, Voice, Movement